unoplatform/workshops/uno-bootcamp/modules/04-Create-rich-responsive-UIs/README.md

 The [WinUI](https://aka.ms/winui) library changes this by decoupling the platform controls from the OS and ships independently and in the open on GitHub.
 With the upcoming WinUI v3.0, the majority of the platform controls will be open-sourced and available to be updated independent of Windows 10.
 This also allows your app to take fixes for controls while still running on an older OS version and not requiring the user to update their machine to get a bug fix in a control.

-The Uno Platform aggressively fast-follow's the Microsoft Windows and Microsoft WinUI roadmap, as Microsoft adds new controls and public API's they will be added to the Uno Platform either by the team or via community contributions.
+The Uno Platform aggressively fast-follows the Microsoft Windows and Microsoft WinUI roadmap, as Microsoft adds new controls and public APIs they will be added to the Uno Platform either by the team or via community contributions.

 ## 💡 XAML Overview